J.D. Davis Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.6 K/9, which ranks 18th in MLB.
+- The Cardinals pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Cardinals have the 17th-ranked team ERA across all league pitching staffs (4.25).
+- The Cardinals have the 17th-ranked team ERA across all MLB pitching staffs (4.24).

-- The Cardinals allow the fourth-fewest home runs in baseball (64 total, 1.0 per game).
+- The Cardinals surrender the fourth-fewest home runs in baseball (64 total, 1.0 per game).

-- The Cardinals are sending Liberatore (1-2) out to make his fourth start of the season.
-He is 1-2 with a 6.00 ERA and 11 strikeouts through 15 2/3 innings pitched.

-- The lefty's most recent time out was on Wednesday against the Texas Rangers, when he threw four innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.